USPS Label Printer

 5. Brother VC-500W Color Label & Photo Printer

-Using the Brother VC-500W, you can print not only shipping and mailing labels but also logos, banners, stickers, and custom tags.
+Using the Brother VC-500W, you can print shipping and mailing labels, logos, banners, stickers, and custom tags.

 It is an all-around printer that uses ZINK or Zero Ink Technology.
 The VC-500W prints in full color using adhesive-backed paper embedded with all the colors.